DevSecOpsSamples/eks-gpu-autoscaling/README.md

 [Monitoring GPU Utilization with Amazon CloudWatch](https://aws.amazon.com/ko/blogs/machine-learning/monitoring-gpu-utilization-with-amazon-cloudwatch/)

-# Trouble Shooting
+# Troubleshooting

-1. You can check all event logs with `kubectl get events -w` command.
+You can check all event logs with `kubectl get events -w` command.

-2. Error from server (NotFound): the server could not find the metric DCGM_FI_DEV_GPU_UTIL_AVG for services
+1. Error from server (NotFound): the server could not find the metric DCGM_FI_DEV_GPU_UTIL_AVG for services

 * gpu-api or your application should be deployed as a K8s Service.

-3. How to check PromQL logs?
+2. How to check PromQL logs of prometheus-adapter?

 * You can see access log of /api/v1/query API with `logLevel: 6`.
 Refer to the [CustomMetric.md](./CustomMetric.md) page.